Cray-HPE/docs-csm/operations/CSM_product_management/Post_Install_Customizations.md

           version: 1.12.1
    ```

-1. (`ncn#`) Generate the manifest that will be used to redeploy the chart with the modified volume size.
+1. (`ncn-mw#`) Generate the manifest that will be used to redeploy the chart with the modified volume size.

    ```bash
    manifestgen -c customizations.yaml -i sysmgmt.yaml -o manifest.yaml
    ```

-1. (`ncn#`) Check that the manifest file contains the desired memory settings.
+1. (`ncn-mw#`) Check that the manifest file contains the desired memory settings.

    ```bash
    yq4 eval '.spec.charts.[] | select(.name=="cray-cfs-api") | .values.cray-service.containers.cray-cfs-api.resources'